RedisLabs/redislabs-docs/content/rs/technology-behind-redis-enterprise.md

 categories: ["RS"]
 ---

-Redis Enterprise was built to simplify operations while providing seamless scalability, top performance, and high availability.
+Redis Enterprise is designed to simplify operations while providing seamless scalability, top performance, and high availability.

 Here are some of the features and design decisions that make this possible.

-## Data access and cluster management
+## Data Access and Cluster Management

-A Redis Enterprise Cluster separates data access from cluster management.
+A Redis Enterprise cluster separates data access from cluster management.
 This decoupled architecture results in increased reliability, top performance, and simplified operations.